-It has been said before by many brilliant horse trainers, and it also stands true here when we are working with the horses, “be as gentle as possible, but as firm as necessary” – much like raising children.
+It has been said before by many brilliant horse trainers, and it also stands true here when we are working with the horses, “be as gentle as possible, but as firm as necessary”.
 Boundaries and expectations must be clearly defined and delivered in a consistent, repetitious way and praise must be given wholeheartedly and sincerely where praise is due.
 This pressure-release technique and acknowledging even the slightest of tries by the horse is utilized throughout the training process – from ground manners and desensitizing, to saddling and bridling, from riding, sensitizing and gait training to trail work and obstacles.

 The goal is always the same: to first create mutual trust and respect by facilitating understanding in a fair and consistent manner in which the horse recognizes, and then using this trust and respect to continually build on the horses confidence, rewarding them kindly and thoroughly when they get it right every step of the way.
 When a horse exudes trust, respect, understanding and confidence, we create in them an increased desire and willingness to learn, and actually want to please their handler.
 With this method we produce gentle, soft, even minded, enthusiastic partners and companions.